ZODIAC CIPHERS

 Picture

-The Zodiac Killer hastily exited the left rear door, possibly injuring himself in the process (Donald Fouke described a man later spotted on Jackson Street as having a shuffling lope, like a semi-limp) and entered the front driver side door and in doing so deposited either normal or blooded fingerprints on the panel between the doors.
+The Zodiac Killer hastily exited the left rear door of the moving vehicle, possibly injuring himself in the process (Donald Fouke described a man later spotted on Jackson Street as having a shuffling lope, like a semi-limp) and entered the front driver side door.
+In doing so, he then deposited blooded fingerprints on the dividing panel between the front and rear door.
 Then bracing himself on the front driver side compartment area, stepped over the lifeless body of Paul Stine to gain some limited control over the runaway vehicle.
 He now had to support Paul Stine's body in an upright position, pressing it against the driver side door with his left side, so as to access the taxicab pedals with his left foot and coast the taxicab away from the Washington and Maple Street intersection to the corner of Washington and Cherry, where it was found positioned in the above photograph.

 Picture

 The time period between the two intersections allows for the blood pattern to form on the shirt, something that is simply not feasible if Paul Stine had been killed at Washington and Cherry and had slumped over immediately.
-More importantly no shots were ever attested to by the three teenagers across the street and the blooded prints on the external driver side door should simply not have been there if the order of events had unfolded as we were lead to believe.
+More importantly, no audible gunshot was ever heard by the three teenagers across the street, with the blooded prints on the external driver side door simply not explainable if the order of events had unfolded as we were led to believe.

 Greg H.